Dutchwilco/HardcoreLife/README.md

   2. Server-wide death message broadcast
   3. After 5 minutes (configurable), player is banned
   4. Only admins can revive with `/revive`
+- **Dead Player Chat:**
+  - Can be enabled/disabled with `/chat on|off`
+  - Optional Discord webhook integration for dead player messages
+  - Players with `hardcorelife.chat.bypass` can always chat

+### Item Limiting
+- **Inventory Limits:** Players cannot hold more than the configured amount
+- **Container Protection:** Prevents limited items from being stored in:
+  - Shulker boxes (including when placed)
+  - Bundles
+  - Ender chests
+- **Smart Detection:** Works with both regular clicks and shift-clicks
+- **Bypass:** Players with `hardcorelife.bypass` permission ignore all limits

+### Grace Reset
+The `/grace reset` command provides a complete server-wide reset:
+- Resets all players' grace to 2 hours (both online and offline)
+- Revives all dead players
+- Clears all used grace records from database
+- Removes all dead player bans
+- Broadcasts announcement to all online players

 ### Database Storage
 All grace times and player data are stored in SQLite database (`plugins/HardcoreLife/data.db`), ensuring no data loss during:
 - Server restarts
 - Plugin updates
 - Unexpected crashes

+**Stored Data:**
+- Grace times (per player)
+- Used grace records
+- Dead player status
+- Player UI preferences (scoreboard/bossbar toggles)

 ## Installation